ibm-cloud-docs/vpc/about-contract.md

 If the image is referenced by a digest, the service allows its usage without additional checks.

 Images without a digest need a GPG key to be validated.
-The key is transferred in base64 encoded binary format that can be created.
+The key is transferred in Base64 encoded binary format that can be created.
 For example:

 ```bash
 gpg -a --export ${KEY_ID}|base64 -w0
 ```
 {: codeblock}

-This key is conveyed via the `rhs` subsection of the `images` section.
+This key is conveyed through the `rhs` subsection of the `images` section.
 This section is a map with the image identifier as the key and the GPG key in the `publicKey` field:

 Example: